Get a free quote for your project today!

 Something as simple as a stiletto heel or moving a piece of furniture with unprotected legs can easily scrape marble flooring.
 Grit trapped beneath the likes of trays and saucepans can quickly dull the most expensive marble worktops.
 Even a plant pot placed directly onto a marble kitchen counter will soon leave an unsightly dark ring.

 Marble surfaces are also susceptible to staining from common foodstuffs and beverages, including orange, lemon and other juices.
 Tomato, meat juices and wine will all leave dull marks that household cleaners will struggle to deal with.

 Commonly used cleaning products can often cause more damage to marble due to the chemical elements they contain.
 Cream cleaners generally use some form or mild acid which will remove the marbles natural sheen of protective wax.
-This exposes the stones calcium carbonate matrix to further discoloration.
+This exposes the stones calcium carbonate matrix to further discolouration.